laprej/laprej-www/courses/rpi-csci-4975-2017-fall.md

 * 10%: Paper presentation
 * 5%: Participation

 **Attendance Policy**: As this is a seminar, attendance at lectures is *strongly encouraged*.
 You are responsible for all announcements made in lecture (e.g., any change in due dates) as well as any material posted on the course web page.

 **Late Assignments Policy**: Three late days are permitted for assignments.
 They will be consumed in whole day increments.
 In other words, if you are one hour late, that will count as one day.
 25 hours late will count as two days, etc. Once these are exhausted, late assignments will not be graded.

 **Grade Disputes**: Grade disputes must be made within 10 days.
 After 10 days has elapsed, the grade on record will stand.

-**Grade Modifiers Policy**: Grade modifiers will be used in this class.
-Nominally, for example, you expect to earn a B- if your score is greater than 79.5 and less than 83.0, B if your score is greater than 83 and less than 86, B+ if your score is greater than 86 and less than 89.5.
-The same modifier points occur for the A, C and D ranges except that there is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

 ### Academic Integrity

 While I strongly encourage you to form study groups and work together in learning this material, the course project, homeworks and programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
 What this means is that you should do whatever is necessary to ensure your work remains your work.
 If during in the grading process, it is determined that students shared or duplicated work, those students will automatically receive a zero for the offense.
 For a second offense, the student or students involved will fail this course and a report will be sent to the Dean of Students office which could result in additional disciplinary action.

 ### Learning Outcomes
 By the end of this course, you will: